API reference

 • size::Tuple=(1200, 800): Figure size in pixels

-You don't need to explicitly load the plotting extension.
-Simply using GLMakie after loading SymbolicAWEModels will automatically make the plot functions available.
+Simply using GLMakie after loading SymbolicAWEModels to make the plot functions available.

 SymbolicAWEModels.init_moduleFunction